 wind turbines on wind farm, wind energy generation concept

-Renewable energy is an important part of the movement toward net-zero emissions.
+Renewable and solar energy is an important part of the movement toward net-zero emissions.
 The U.S. invested over $270 billion into clean energy projects and manufacturing facilities from August 2022 to August 2023 and has set lofty goals to increase clean energy production and accessibility.
 As renewable energy becomes more common, homeowners can install solar panels on their homes and take advantage of federal solar tax credits to save on energy costs and support the country’s clean energy transition.
+It’s worth learning more about solar both for financial and environmental reasons.

 We analyzed net renewable energy generation data from the U.S. Energy Information Administration’s (EIA) electric data browser from Q3 2022 to Q3 2023.
 Data is represented by megawatt hours (MWh) in thousands, leaving out biomass and nuclear energy.
 Learn more about our methodology by referencing the individualized section at the bottom of the page.